NickDickinsonWilde/tinymce-imagefromweb/README.md

 ## installation

-Create folder `imagefromweb` in `tinymce/plugins/` and unzip all files to that folder
+Create folder `imagefromweb` in `tinymce/plugins/` and unzip all files to that folder.

 Then add it to your tinyMCE initialization script.
 For example: